If you have bloody mucus during pregnancy, is it an early sign of labor? Or is it the mucus plug? Here’s what you need to know about bloody show.

 Even though it’s going through some pretty drastic changes, the cervix will remain closed until it begins dilating for active labor.
 Your body continues to keep this barrier in place to protect your baby from the outside environment until she’s ready to meet the world.

-Since true bloody show happens when your cervix is softening and ripening in preparation for baby’s arrival, it means that labor is very near.
+Since true bloody show happens when your cervix is softening and ripening in preparation for baby’s arrival, it means that your body is preparing itself for labor.
 Each woman is different though, and there is no definitive order of events.
 Labor can come within the next 24 hours, or it could be several days away.

 Once labor has already started and contractions are increasing in frequency and intensity, the cervix continues to dilate.
 The cervix ripens even more during the second phase of labor, which can cause a bloody discharge.
 This is an encouraging sign, as it means that you’re making progress.